 Eat This!
 Top your daily salad with a tablespoon of almond slivers or pecans or add some nuts to a rice or quinoa dish for some added crunch.
 They also make a tasty addition to chia pudding.

 Quinoa, once reserved for the uber-trendy and health-conscious, is now totally mainstream—and we love it!
-It’s the only whole grain that contains all nine essential amino acids, making it a stellar vegan source of protein.
-“Cooked quinoa packs 8 grams of protein per cup, contains twice as much fiber as most other grains, and provides heart-healthy unsaturated fats,” explains Alissa Rumsey, R.D. and spokesperson for the Academy of Nutrition and Dietetics.
-“Protein, fat and fiber all help to slow down digestion, which keeps you full for longer and can help with weight control.”
-But you’ve got to eat it in moderation to reap the flat-belly benefits.
-“If you’re using quinoa as a main dish, 1 cup is a good portion to stick to and clocks in at about 220 calories.
-If having it as a side dish, go with 1/2 cup,” suggests Rumsey.
+It's the only whole grain that contains all nine essential amino acids, making it a stellar vegan source of protein.
+"Cooked quinoa packs 8 grams of protein per cup, contains twice as much fiber as most other grains, and provides heart-healthy unsaturated fats," explains Alissa Rumsey, R.D. and former spokesperson for the Academy of Nutrition and Dietetics.
+"Protein, fat and fiber all help to slow down digestion, which keeps you full for longer and can help with weight control."
+But you've got to eat it in moderation to reap the flat-belly benefits.
+"If you're using quinoa as a main dish, 1 cup is a good portion to stick to and clocks in at about 220 calories.
+If having it as a side dish, go with 1/2 cup," suggests Rumsey.

 Another warning: The grain also contains saponins, a naturally-occurring chemical that covers the grain and can cause stomach troubles if you don't wash it before cooking.
 Simply limit your intake if you find quinoa gives you tummy trouble.